smorad/um_cisc_7404/11_il.typ

 #v(1.5em)

-In *imitation learning* we learn to imitate an expert policy
+In *imitation learning* we learn to imitate an expert policy #pause

 I want to introduce a formalism to model the problem